 At this point, it is advised to use one of the cleaning products we have discussed, such as white wine vinegar diluted with water, bleach diluted in water, lemon/lime juice diluted in water or the cleaning tablets provided in the cleaning kit.

 Fill the bladder with your choice of cleaning product, close it, shake it, and leave the solution inside for the recommended time frame.

 This should be done with utmost gentleness and care to prevent any parts of the brush from hooking, damaging or puncturing the inside of the camelback or hydration pack.

 For the home remedies, the solution can be left inside for up to 30 minutes.

-Step 3: Void Your Bladder!
+Step 3: Void Your Bladder

-It is highly recommended to rinse the reservoir out again, especially if you used bleach, as this is best not consumed and any residues that remain may contaminate your water in the next use.
+It is highly recommended to rinse the reservoir out again, especially if you used bleach, as it should not be consumed and any residues that remain may contaminate your water in the next use.

 Step 4: Let it Hang

 At this point, you will need to suspend the hydration pack in a way that is going to promote maximum air flow inside and outside of the device.

-It is very important to ensure that the sides of the reservoir do not touch each other for this step, as touching sides will harbour water and moisture.
+It is very important to ensure that the sides of the reservoir do not touch each other for this step, as touching sides will harbor water and moisture.

 Step 5: Repeat if Necessary

-Once the hydration pack and all of its components are thoroughly dry, it is recommended to it, by tasting the water to ensure that it is clean and free from any strange flavor or odors.
+Once the hydration pack and all of its components are thoroughly dry, it is recommended to taste the water to ensure that it is clean and free from any strange flavor or odors.

-Once your hydration pack is satisfactorily clean and dry, and you do not have any intentions of using it again soon, it highly recommended to store it, neatly folded with its components, in the freezer.
+Once your hydration pack is clean and dry, and you do not have any intentions of using it again soon, it is highly recommended to store it, neatly folded with its components, in the freezer.

 Bacteria and other microbial life cannot flourish or even survive in such cold temperatures, which is also why perishable foods are stored in the freezer.

 These devices only require deep cleaning efforts every few months, provided they are always drained and dried immediately after use.

 Have you cleaned your hydration pack in a more efficient way, or do you have an interesting story about your camelback?
 Share your experiences with us, we’d love to hear from you!